Louise Bourgeois, Maman, 1999, Steel, 35 ft in height, Tate Modern, London. Courtesy of louisebourgeois.yolasite.com

 PS: This is not sacarstic.
 If I had the money, I would invest in these kinds of pieces.
 Their value will increase in the near future, trust me.

-Let me remind (or teach) you that ceramics were heavily used in the Islamic World, which ranged at one point from South of Spain to the Chinese border.
-Figurative canvas painting is essentially a European tradition.
+Ceramics were heavily used in the Islamic World, which ranged at one point from South of Spain to the Chinese border.
 Arts of the Islamic and Indian Worlds are strong in works on paper (manuscripts, calligraphy, miniature paintings), in gold and metalwork, in jewelry and in ceramics.
-We all know how skilled Chinese were at ceramics: Chinese porcelain vases have been well known and appraised in the West for centuries.
-But Iznik pottery, Qajar and Kutahya tiles, or jade Mughal bowls… I’ll let you discover these if you haven’t already.
+Iznik pottery, Qajar and Kutahya tiles, or jade Mughal bowls… I’ll let you discover these if you haven’t already.
+We also all know how skilled Chinese were at ceramics: Chinese porcelain vases have been well known and appraised in the West for centuries.

 We need more artists today, wherever they might come from, to work on ceramics.
 There’s a huge heritage and global visual inspiration to draw from as well as frontiers to be broke (see my review of Yeesookyung's deconstructed-reconstructed porcelain pieces at the Armory Show 2015).